Our history

 d

-FEN signed a partnership agreement with the Ministry of National Education (MEN) to implement the ENA model in 73 Colombian municipalities, reaching nearly 4,600 teachers and 78,000 students from K to 9th grade.
+FEN signs a partnership agreement with the MEN to implement ENA in 73 municipalities across 11 territorial entities in Colombia, reaching more than 4,600 teachers and 78,000 students from preschool to 8th grade.

 2016